Overview

 Dispute Status

-• Dispute Won = Merchant won the dispute and any chargeback debit is reversed
+- Dispute Won = The merchant won the dispute, and any chargeback debit is reversed.

-• Dispute Lost = Merchant lost the dispute and the chargeback amount will be debited from merchant
+- Dispute Lost = The merchant lost the dispute, and the chargeback amount will be debited from the merchant’s account.

-• Dispute Partially Won = Merchant lost the dispute, but the chargeback amount will not fully be debited from merchant
+- Dispute Partially Won = The merchant lost the dispute, but the chargeback amount will not be fully debited from the merchant’s account.

-• Needs Response = Merchant must sent de document or accept the chargeback
+- Needs Response = The merchant must send the required documents or accept the chargeback.

-• In Review = Reponse being validaded by Getnet Network
+- In Review = The response is being validated by the Getnet network.

 Merchant Status

-• documentation_reproved = PagoNxt staff determined that the uploaded documents cannot be used as evidence
+- documentation_reproved = The PagoNxt team determined that the uploaded documents cannot be used as valid evidence.

-• merchant_notified = The merchant has been notified that a response is needed
+- merchant_notified = The merchant has been notified that a response is required.

-• chargeback_accepted = There are no pending issues on the merchant's side, as the chargeback has been accepted
+- chargeback_accepted = There are no pending actions on the merchant’s side, as the chargeback has been accepted.

 Cycles

-• retrieval_request = retriveal request occurs when the card issuer requests additional information about transaction before initiating a chageback.
+- retrieval_request = A retrieval request occurs when the card issuer requests additional information about a transaction before initiating a chargeback.

-• retrieval_fulfillment = The merchant's response to retrieval request.
-It includes all documents, notes submitted to satisfy the issuer's inquiry
+- retrieval_fulfillment = The merchant’s response to a retrieval request.
+It includes all documents and notes submitted to satisfy the issuer’s inquiry.

-• first_chargeback = A first chargeback (also know as initial chargeback) occurs when the issuer or cardholder disputes a transaction and funds can be debited from merchant
+- first_chargeback = A first chargeback (also known as an initial chargeback) occurs when the issuer or cardholder disputes a transaction, and the funds may be debited from the merchant’s account.

-• second_representment = The second presentment (also called as represetnment) is the merchant's formal response to first chargeback.
+- second_representment = The second presentment (also known as representment) is the merchant’s formal response to a first chargeback.
 The merchant submits evidence to the acquirer, who forwards it to the issuer for review.
-If accepted the chargeback is reversed if rejected it may proceed to pre-arbitration
+If accepted, the chargeback is reversed; if rejected, it may proceed to pre-arbitration.

-• pre_arbitration = Occurs when the issuer disagrees with the merchant's second presentment.
-It's the issuer's opportunity to reopen dispute before escalating it to the card network arbitration.
+- pre_arbitration = Occurs when the issuer disagrees with the merchant’s second presentment.
+It is the issuer’s opportunity to reopen the dispute before escalating it to card network arbitration.

-• arbitration_chargeback = final stage of the dispute process, where the card network makes a biding decision.
-At this point both parties have submitted evidence, and the network rules in favor either the issuer or the merchant.
-This decision is final and non-reversible
+- arbitration_chargeback = The final stage of the dispute process, where the card network makes a binding decision.
+At this point, both parties have submitted evidence, and the network rules in favor of either the issuer or the merchant.
+This decision is final and non-reversible.

 Access credentials

 To obtain API credentials, please contact your Account Manager for guidance.
-Your Account Manager will provide the necessary instructions andd assist you with the onboarding and credential gerenation process including your client_id, client_secret.
+Your Account Manager will provide the necessary instructions andd assist you with the onboarding and credential gerenation process including your client_id and client_secret.

 Authentication & Authorization

-The Chargebacks API uses OAuth 2.0 for authetication and authorization, together with Bearer Tokens for resource access.
+The Chargebacks API uses OAuth 2.0 for authentication and authorization, with bearer tokens for resource access.

 Flow

-1. The merchant (or platform client) authenticats usign OAuth 2.0 - client credentials flow
+- The merchant (or platform client) authenticates using the OAuth 2.0 client credentials flow.

-2. The platform issues a Bearer access token with specific scope
+- The platform issues a bearer access token with a specific scope.

-3. Every subsequent request to the API must include the Authorization header with token
+- Every subsequent request to the API must include the Authorization header with the token

-All tokens are short-lived and should be refreshed via the OAuth2 flow.
-Refresh tokens are suuported where applicable
+All tokens are short-lived and should be refreshed via the OAuth 2.0 flow.
+Refresh tokens are supported where applicable.

 Example Authentication Flow

-3. Token expires after 1 hour.
-Use refresh token if available
+- The token expires after 1 hour.
+Use the refresh token if available.

 Security & Compliance